 Buffy the Vampire Slayer is one of the most celebrated genre series of all time.
-Not only does it still maintain a devoted fandom almost twenty years on, but it has been cited as a major influence on countless other series, such as the 21st century version of Doctor Who, to Charmed, to Once Upon A Time, to even non genre series Nikita.
+Not only does it still maintain a devoted fandom almost twenty years on, but it has been cited as a major influence on countless other genre classics.
+From the 21st century version of Doctor Who, to Charmed, to Once Upon A Time, to even non genre series Nikita.
 They’ve all followed in Buffy’s footsteps in various ways.
 The show has also been the subject of more essays than any other television series.

 Nevertheless one aspect of Buffy that I feel is somewhat overlooked are its horror elements.
-Critics tend to prefer to focus on the themes of female empowerment, or its influence, or even the romance between Buffy and Angel, and later Spike.
+Critics tend to prefer to focus on the themes of female empowerment, its influence, or the relationship between Buffy and her two Vampire lovers.
+Angel, and Spike.

 10/ Celia, Buffy’s Cousin/ Killed by Death